observIQ/bindplane-op-helm/docs/example/gke/README.md

 ### Ingress

-Remove the `ingress` block if you do not want to use an ingress class to provide access to BindPlane.
+Remove the `ingress` block if you do not want to use an ingress class to provide access to Bindplane.
 This example uses Ingress NGINX with Cert Manager.

 ```yaml